Pregnancy and cancer

 Treating cancer during pregnancy

-- if the aim of treatment is to cure the cancer or to control it.
+• whether the aim of treatment is to cure the cancer or to control it.

-Your doctor and nurse will talk to you about your options.
 It is important to fully understand the risks and benefits of each before you decide.
 You can usually take time to talk it over with a partner or family and friends and think about which options feel right for you.

 We have more information about making treatment decisions during pregnancy.

-Women can usually have effective treatment for cancer while pregnant.
+People can usually have effective treatment for cancer while pregnant.
 It is not normally necessary to end the pregnancy unless there is a very serious risk to your health.
 Or you may decide to end the pregnancy for your own reasons.
 Whatever the reason, it is an upsetting decision to make.

-Your treatment may include:
+Your treatment options may include:

-Monitoring the cancer
+• Monitoring the cancer

-Your doctors may suggest this if the cancer is not likely to change much during the rest of your pregnancy.
+After the baby is born, you can start treatment.
+Doctors may suggest this if the cancer is not likely to change much during the rest of your pregnancy.
 It depends on the type of cancer you have and how many weeks pregnant you are.
-Monitoring may be an option if you have low-grade lymphoma or early Hodgkin lymphoma, stage 1 cancer of the cervix or chronic leukaemia.
-If monitoring is an option, your doctor and nurse will talk about it with you and explain the type of checks you will have. -

-Chemotherapy and pregnancy
+• Chemotherapy and pregnancy

-Chemotherapy is the most common cancer treatment given in pregnancy.
+Chemotherapy is the most common cancer treatment given during pregnancy.
 You do not usually start chemotherapy until after you are 14 weeks pregnant.
 At this stage, research shows most chemotherapy drugs will not harm the baby.

 Chemotherapy may be used in pregnancy to treat different types of cancer.
-These include, breast cancer, cervical cancer, some lymphomas and leukaemias
+These include, breast cancer, cervical cancer, some lymphomas and leukaemias.

-We have more information about chemotherapy in pregnancy and cancers it may be used to treat. -
+We have more information about chemotherapy in pregnancy and cancers it may be used to treat.

-Surgery and pregnancy
+• Surgery and pregnancy

 Most operations are safe during pregnancy.
 Your cancer doctor and obstetrician will decide the best time for you to have surgery.
 If you need a general anaesthetic, surgery may be delayed until you are at least 14 weeks pregnant.
+Your obstetrician and an anaesthetist will explain how they check on you and the baby during surgery.

-We have more information about surgery in pregnancy and which cancers it may be used to treat. -
+We have more information about surgery in pregnancy and which cancers it may be used to treat.

-Radiotherapy and pregnancy
+• Radiotherapy and pregnancy

 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is not usually given during pregnancy as even a low dose may harm the developing baby.